Commercialization of the Internet: Role of e-commerce in 21st century

 Amazon.com, created by Jeff Bezos, started out as a bookstore and comparing it to today, Amazon.com offers different products for users when using their website.
 Amazon.com is known for their Prime services, 2-day delivery, which attracted shoppers since they were able to get different items delivered to their front door step.
 In some cases, groceries and household supplies would also be able to delivered through Amazon.com making it easy for shoppers due to the fact they wouldn't have to leave their homes.

 Brands like Nike and Adidas would promote their Cyber Monday deals to encourage people to buy their products online without having to deal with the long lines when shopping during Black Friday.

 Smaller businesses were able to sell their products online and be able to promote it using internet advertisements.

-The creation of applications like Shopify allows users to develop their own website to sell their product and build a reputable brand with the help of tutorials and instructions.
+The creation of applications like Shopify allowed users to develop their own website to sell their product and build a reputable brand assisted by tutorials and instructions.
 The developments of PayPal and other payment methods gave customers an easier and faster way of paying by signing into their accounts.